A Pastoriza: Monuments

 The artistic heritage of A Pastoriza is noted for its many stone crosses, chapels and churches that make up the rural municipality.
 The Temple of Breton is considered the cradle of the diocese of Mondoñedo-Ferrol because it was the ancient Britoniensis episcopal until the eighth century.
 Several authors defend the existence of a British Christian society in this area.
-It is believed that it was they who founded a Breton bishopric, Britonia.
+It is believed that it was they who founded the Breton bishopric, Britonia.